marcelstoer/docker-nodemcu-build/README.md

 `git clone https://github.com/nodemcu/nodemcu-firmware.git`

 ### Run this image with Docker
-Start Docker and change the NodeMCU firmware directory (in the Docker console).
+Start Docker and change to the NodeMCU firmware directory (in the Docker console).
 Then run:

 ``docker run --rm -ti -v `pwd`:/opt/nodemcu-firmware marcelstoer/nodemcu-build``